Skip to main content

 attach_level_meter()

-Attach a level meter to a certain position within the instrument to read volume data
+Attach a ui_level_meter to a certain location within the instrument to read volume data.

-The ID number of the ui_level_meter widget.
+The ID number of the UI widget.
 You can retrieve it with get_ui_id().

 <group>